Why should I become a Pegasystems certified professional?

 - View and download your Pega certificate.

-- After you pass an exam, within 10 days you will receive an email notification from Pega Certification with instructions for how to view and download your certificate from your Pega Academy transcript.
+- After you pass an exam, within approximately 1-3 business days you will receive an email notification from Pega Certification with instructions for how to view and download your certificate from your Pega Academy transcript.

 Exam Registration and Locations